 In order to market IMCIVREE, we must continue to build our sales, marketing, managerial and other non-technical capabilities or make arrangements with third parties to perform these services.
-Although we have received FDA approval for IMCIVREE, for chronic weight management in adult and pediatric patients 6 years of age and older with obesity due to POMC, PCSK1 or LEPR deficiency, we are early in our commercialization efforts and have not yet established a full-scale commercial infrastructure.
+Although we have received FDA approval for IMCIVREE, for chronic weight management in adult and pediatric patients 6 years of age and older with obesity due to POMC, PCSK1 or LEPR deficiency, and the European Commission and MHRA granted marketing authorization to IMCIVREE, for the treatment of obesity and the control of hunger associated with confirmed loss-of-function biallelic POMC, including PCSK1, deficiency or biallelic LEPR deficiency in adults and children 6 years of age and above, we are early in our commercialization efforts and have not yet established a full-scale commercial infrastructure.
 Therefore, you should not compare us to commercial-stage biotechnology companies, and you should not expect that we will generate substantial revenues or become profitable in the near term.
 If we are unable to establish adequate sales, marketing and distribution capabilities, whether independently or with third parties, or if we are unable to do so on commercially reasonable terms, our business, results of operations, financial condition and prospects would be materially adversely affected.

-We may never receive regulatory approval to market setmelanotide outside of the United States.
+We may never receive regulatory approval to market setmelanotide outside of the United States, the European Union and Great Britain.

-We are seeking marketing authorization for setmelanotide in the EU and intend to seek marketing authorizations in other countries worldwide.
-In order to market any product outside of the United States, we must establish and comply with the numerous and varying safety, efficacy and other regulatory requirements of other countries.
+We intend to seek marketing authorizations in various countries worldwide.
+In order to market any product outside of the United States, the EU or Great Britain, we must establish and comply with the numerous and varying safety, efficacy and other regulatory requirements of other countries.
 Marketing authorization procedures vary among countries and can involve additional setmelanotide testing and additional administrative review periods.
-The time required to obtain marketing authorization in other countries might differ from that required to obtain FDA approval.
+The time required to obtain marketing authorization in other countries might differ from that required to obtain FDA approval or marketing authorization from the European Commission or the MHRA.
 The marketing authorization processes in other countries may implicate all of the risks detailed above regarding FDA approval in the United States as well as other risks.
-In particular, in many countries outside of the United States, products must receive pricing and reimbursement approval before the product can be commercialized.
+In particular, in many countries outside of the United States and Europe, products must receive pricing and reimbursement approval before the product can be commercialized.
 Obtaining this approval can result in substantial delays in bringing products to market in such countries.
 Grant of marketing authorization in one country does not ensure grant of marketing authorization in another country, but a failure or delay in obtaining marketing authorization in one country may have a negative effect on the regulatory process or commercial activities in others.
-Failure to obtain marketing authorization in other countries or any delay or other setback in obtaining such authorizations would impair our ability to market setmelanotide in such foreign markets.
+Failure to obtain marketing authorization in other setback in obtaining such authorizations would impair our ability to market setmelanotide in such foreign markets.
 Any such impairment would reduce the size of our potential market share and could have a material adverse impact on our business, results of operations and prospects.

-We may not achieve market acceptance for IMCIVREE, which would limit the revenue that we generate from the sale of setmelanotide.
+We may not achieve market acceptance for IMCIVREE, which would limit the revenue that we generate from the sale of IMCIVREE.